[macOS & Windows]

 - Go to Engrave mode (Ctrl+3 or Cmd+3), click on the Engrave > Music Fonts menu option,

-- In the dialog window that appears, click on the name of the font in the list, then click the button “Change Music Font” select Da Capo or Da Capo Light to apply the font to your open score project
+- In the dialog window that appears, click on the name of the font in the list, then click the button “Change Music Font” and select Da Capo or Da Capo Light to apply the font to your open score project

 - Again, Engrave > Font Styles… > Font Style to “Default Music Text Font” choose: Da Capo Text or Da Capo Light Text